You want smart political talk without the meltdowns?

 And they promise one thing and they do another thing.

-And that their hypocrisy, you know, knows no bounds, and it's kind of our job to point it out whenever we can.
+And it's kind of our job to point it out whenever we can.

 And in Joe Biden's case, it's pretty easy to do.

-Now, when Obama walked in there, he promised black and white, colour ain't got nothing to do with it.
+Now, when Obama walked in there, he promised blacks and white.

-But now, since we knew he bamboos with everybody, and we've been knowing this for decades before Obama, how the politicians come in there and tell us what they're gonna do and then get done.
+But now, since we knew he bamboozled everybody, and we've been knowing this for decades before Obama, how the politicians come in there and tell us what they're going to do and then get done.

-But Donald Trump in my lifetime, I thought I'd never see nobody to do what they said they were gonna do.
+But Donald Trump, in my lifetime, I thought I'd never see nobody that do what they said they was going to do.

-But Donald Trump originally did basically what he said he was gonna do.
+But Donald Trump originally did basically what he said he was going to do.

 And I thought I'd never ever see this.

-And then they come back and stick us back in the same boat that we left from in the 50s and sixties again.
+And then they come back and stick us back in the same boat that we left from in the 50s and 60s again.

-No wonder the black children's schools are gonna be messed up in the hood.
+No wonder the black children's schools are going to be messed up in the hoods.

-No wonder everybody else's school is gonna go to the hood.
+No wonder everybody else's school is going to go to the hood.

 And then we got people supposed to be working for us.

-You know, I go off on a Monday, and they they they done doing their job.
+You know, I go off on a Monday and they're not doing their job.

 And I hope they take advantage.